firstfloorsoftware/flutter_sodium/README.md

 assert(valid);
 ```

+## API coverage
+The flutter_sodium plugin implements the following libsodium APIs *):
+- crypto_aead
+- crypto_auth
+- crypto_box
+- crypto_generichash
+- crypto_kdf
+- crypto_kx
+- crypto_onetimeauth
+- crypto_pwhash
+- crypto_scalarmult
+- crypto_secretbox
+- crypto_shorthash
+- crypto_sign
+- randombytes
+- sodium_version

+*) Some APIs are not available on Android.
+See [this issue](https://github.com/firstfloorsoftware/flutter_sodium/issues/7) for details.

+## Dart APIs
+The plugin includes a core API that maps native libsodium functions 1:1 to Dart equivalents.
+The core API is available in the class [`Sodium`](https://github.com/firstfloorsoftware/flutter_sodium/blob/master/lib/flutter_sodium.dart).
+Dart naming conventions are used for core API function names.
+A native libsodium function such as `crypto_pwhash_str`, is available in flutter as `Sodium.cryptoPwhashStr`.

+Also included in flutter_sodium is a high-level, opinionated API providing access to libsodium in a Dart friendly manner.
+The various functions are available in separate Dart classes.
+Password hashing for example is available in the `PasswordHash` class.
+The high-level API depends on the core API to get things done.

+### Threading
+The flutter_sodium APIs support both running on the UI thread and in a background thread.
+Most crypto tasks can safely run on the UI thread, some tasks take considerable time to execute (most notable crypto_pwhash_* ), and will run on a background thread by default.
+All methods of the core API includes an optional ```useBackgroundThread``` argument to switch from UI to background thread or vice versa.

+Please note that the entire API is asynchronous.
+Even when a crypto task is executed on the UI thread, the method returns an async ```Future```.

 ## Example app
 This project includes an extensive example app with runnable code samples.
 Be sure to check it out!